 Scarlet Chested Sunbird

-The Scarlet Chested Sunbird is a dazzling bird species native to sub-Saharan Africa.
+The Scarlet Chested Sunbird belongs to the family of Sunbirds and is a dazzling bird species native to sub-Saharan Africa.
 With its vibrant plumage and delicate frame, it is a true marvel to behold.

 ©Rob Carr